Election officials in at least two states contact law enforcement after threatening emails sent to voters - NewsChannel 3-12

 Lt.
 Becky Butscher of the Alachua County Sheriff’s Office said her office is “trying to do the best we can to track down the originator” of the messages but she said a deeper investigation of the emails is happening at “a higher level.”

-CNN asked John Scott-Railton, a senior research at the University of Toronto’s Citizen Lab, to review metadata contained in the email sent to Palmer.
+CNN asked John Scott-Railton, a senior researcher at the University of Toronto’s Citizen Lab, to review metadata contained in the email sent to Palmer.

 He said the email had been sent using internet infrastructure in Saudi Arabia.
 Vice News earlier reported that it had obtained an email that had been sent using infrastructure in Estonia.